PlanetEarth3DDesign/Project-Password/README.md

     36 Letter 10 key = Really?
     36 Letter 11 key = You are Joking?
     36 Letter 12 key = its impossible why would you even thank you could?
 Do you know what a petabyte is try like 30-Petabytes+

+      "0123456789abcdefghijklmnopqrstuvwxyz!#$%&-+"
+    43 Letter 2 Key =
+    43 Letter 3 key =
+    43 Letter 4 Key =
+    43 Letter 5 key =
+    43 Letter 6 key =
+    43 Letter 7 key =
+    43 Letter 8 key =
+    43 Letter 9 Key = Pass on to your grand kids
+    43 Letter 10 key = Really?
+    43 Letter 11 key = You are Joking?
+    43 Letter 12 key = its impossible why would you even thank you could?
+Do you know what a petabyte is try like 1000000000-Petabytes+

 ## License